 Tax planning is a massive ordeal for some retired people.
 It takes up a lot of planning regarding analyzing the sources of funds.
-It allows you to maintain your lifestyle and hence you need to keep your tax consequences in mind.
+It allows you to maintain your lifestyle, so you need to keep your tax consequences in mind.

-Different types of accounts have different types of tax consequences when funded or get withdrawn.
+Different types of accounts have different tax consequences when funded or withdrawn.
 Retirement savings or qualified accounts are taxed as ordinary income level.
 Non-qualified accounts are taxed with capital gains levels.

-When specific funds are needed to maintain a lifestyle during retirement, it is essential to keep the tax consequences of the accounts funding your retirement.
+When specific funds are needed to maintain a lifestyle during retirement, keeping the tax consequences of the accounts funding your retirement is essential.

 Taxes should not be the only consideration when making your retirement planning.
 Instead, it should be combined with other aspects of your overall financial planning.